 Global privacy legislation, enforcement and policy activity are rapidly expanding and creating a complex data privacy compliance environment and the potential for high-profile negative publicity in the event of any data breach.
-We are subject to many privacy and data protection laws and regulations in the United States and around the world, some of which place restrictions on our ability to process personal data across our business.
-For example, the General Data Protection Regulation ("GDPR") became effective in the European Union on May 25, 2018,and requires compliance with rules regarding the handling of personal data, and California enacted the California Consumer Privacy Act ("CCPA") as of January 1, 2020, which enhances privacy rights and consumer protection for residents of California.
-It is costly to comply with the GDPR, CCPA and other similar laws and regulations.
+We are subject to many privacy and data protection laws and regulations in the United States and around the world, some of which place restrictions on processing personal data across our business.
+For example, the General Data Protection Regulation ("GDPR") requires compliance with rules regarding the handling of personal data belonging to individuals in the European Economic Area, and the California

+Consumer Privacy Act ("CCPA") and the California Privacy Rights Act ("CPRA") provide enhanced privacy rights and consumer protection for residents of California.
+It is costly to comply with the GDPR, CCPA, CPRA and other similar laws and regulations.
 Further, the GDPR provides for significant penalties in the case of non-compliance of up to €20 million or 4% of worldwide annual revenues, whichever is greater.
 We have invested, and continue to invest, human and technology resources into our data privacy compliance efforts.
 Despite those efforts, there is a risk that we may be subject to fines and penalties, litigation and reputational harm if we fail to protect the privacy of third party data or to comply with the applicable data privacy regimes.